ServiceNow/ExperienceHub/index.markdown

 ---

 ## What is this site?
-The Product Design organization continues to evolve the out of the box user experience of our products and platform with each major release.
+ServiceNow continues to evolve the out of the box user experience of our products and platform with each major release.
 This gives you a great starting point to deliver value and delight to your users.
 It is only a start.
 There are decisions that you make during implementation that may positively or negatively impact the user experience.
 This guide will help you understand how to use common human-centered design techniques to ensure your implemented solution delivers the outcomes to your business partners in a user friendly manner.

 ## How should I browse this content?
 There are 5 key content types you'll find throughout the site